JacksonMarkowski/Markowski_CSCI2270_FinalProject/README.md

 # Markowski_CSCI2270_FinalProject

---Project Summary--

-The project will be a way to view and compare stats of batters in the MLB in recent seasons.
+Project Summary: The project will be a way to view and compare stats of batters in the MLB in recent seasons.
 Txt files containing all players in a season and their various batting stats will be read in.
 The user will be able to select from options such as view all the players on a team for a certain season, view all stats available for a player, and compare stats of multiple players side by side.

---How to Run--
+How to Run:
 1. The following files need to be in the same directory.
 	- 2010_Batting.txt, 2011_Batting.txt, 2012_Batting.txt,
 	 2013_Batting.txt, 2014_Batting.txt, Driver.cpp, PlayerStats.cpp, PlayerStats.h

 2. Compile and run Driver.cpp

-3. The console should appear and display the main menu
+3. The console should appear and display the main menu, as shown below.

 4. Enter the number of one of the five options.

 -----Main menu-----
 1. Show Teams
 2. Show Players on Team
 3. Show Individual Player Stats
 4. Compare Players
 5. Quit

 (Option 1 - Show Teams): No other input needed, returns to the main menu